wp-plugins/yabp/readme.txt

 First check if you switched the email notifications to 'on'.
 Then try to send a test notification, and check the blog's set up the admin emailaddress for the test email (check your spam folder!).
 If you still cannot find any emails, you may contact the developer to troubleshoot.

+= What options can I set up in my shortcodes? =

+Check the shortcode generator for more information.
+If you need any further assistance, please contact the developer.

 == Screenshots ==

 1. Products displayed on a page